-Costs related to the project must be generated and the corresponding payments must be made From the 01st January 2022 and 31st December 2022.
+Costs related to the project must be generated and the corresponding payments must be made From the 01st January 2023 and 31st December 2023.

-If the Department of Justice is eligible for funding from the AMIF, Article 17 of the European Parliament and Council Regulation (EU) 514/2014 (Horizontal Regulation) sets out the conditions for determining the eligibility of expenditure, a brief outline of eligibility rules is provided below:
+Article 17 of the European Parliament and Council Regulation (EU) 514/2014 (Horizontal Regulation) sets out the conditions for determining the eligibility of expenditure under AMIF, a brief outline of eligibility rules is provided below:

-- The expenditure must have been incurred by a beneficiary and paid between 01st January 2022 and 31st December 2022. - The expenditure must have been for operations set out in the Grant Agreement.
+- The expenditure must have been incurred by a beneficiary and paid between 01st January 2023 and 31st December 2023. - The expenditure must have been for operations set out in the Grant Agreement.
 All expenditure must be actually incurred and paid, recorded in the beneficiary's accounts and supported by the appropriate documents to ensure an adequate audit trail.
 The supporting documents must be retained until the 31st December 2029 unless otherwise notified by the Delegated/Responsible Authority.

-- All expenditure must be provided for in the Grant Agreement and/or the project's annual budget(s). - All expenditure must be necessary for implementation of the project covered by the grant Agreement; - All expenditure must be reasonable and justified and in line with the principles of sound financial management, in particular in terms of value for money and cost-effectiveness; - Indirect costs may be restricted to a maximum of 15% of eligible direct staff costs; - If the Department of Justice receives funding from the AMIF, all EU publicity and information requirements must be adhered to - If the Department of Justice receives funding from the AMIF, all EU and National Procurement Rules must be stringently adhered to - Special conditions exist for purchasing equipment in excess of €1,000 - Staff costs must be supported by contracts of employment, payroll records and detailed weekly timesheets (for employees working part time on the project and part time on other projects) completed according to a prescribed template.
+- All expenditure must be provided for in the Grant Agreement and/or the project's annual budget(s). - All expenditure must be necessary for implementation of the project covered by the grant Agreement; - All expenditure must be reasonable and justified and in line with the principles of sound financial management, in particular in terms of value for money and cost-effectiveness; - Indirect costs may be restricted to a maximum of 15% of eligible direct staff costs; - All EU publicity and information requirements must be adhered to - All EU and National Procurement Rules must be stringently adhered to - Special conditions exist for purchasing equipment in excess of €1,000 - Staff costs must be supported by contracts of employment, payroll records and detailed weekly timesheets (for employees working part time on the project and part time on other projects) completed according to a prescribed template.
 This will apply both for employees in the organisation and any contract staff working on the project.